popi-mkx3/popi_project/popi_software/README.md

 <p align="center">
   <img src="https://i.imgur.com/Zt2IFjE.png" />
 </p>

+Here is a short explanation of what lies in each folder:
 * [popi_code] includes source code automatically generated from our URDF model with [RobCoGen], using first the [urdf2robcogen] tool to get a .kindsl format.
 We actually don't use this generated code for now but thought this might be of use at some point.
 * [popi_control] is based on [ROS control boilerplate] and includes ROS-type controllers.
 This is what allows us to control our twelve actuators, in the simulation as well as with the real robot.
 In the latter case, a hardware interface is needed.
 It is also included in this package, but the node actually runs on the Raspberry Pi when making POPI walk.
 * [popi_description] includes the [URDF] model of POPI and the STL meshes.
 In fact we first generated the URDF from our mechanical design thanks to the [SolidWorks to URDF exporter], and then made modifications, additions and simplifications to get the current [xacro] model.